PathToLife/pathtolife/README.md

 ### Hi there 👋 I'm PathToLife, a Software Engineer / Computer Scientist, more the former.

-Here are my hobby projects across Full Stack, Data Science, Unity, Arduino, and RaspberryPi.
+Here are my hobby projects across FullStack, DataScience, Unity, and RaspberryPi/Arduino.
 I love tinkering with new tech all the time!

 I also love travelling, hiking, anime, and space!